Ternium Is A Takeover Candidate For Big Steel Manufacturers

 913

-According to Ternium's annual report, profitability and revenues are impacted by its steel shipments to it markets, including its biggest market, Mexico; the southern region-Argentina, Bolivia, Chile, Paraguay, and Uruguay; and other markets, including the United States, Asia, and Europe.
+According to Ternium's annual report, profitability and revenues are impacted by its steel shipments to its markets, including its biggest market, Mexico; the southern region - Argentina, Bolivia, Chile, Paraguay, and Uruguay; and other markets, including the United States, Asia, and Europe.
 Ternium increased steel shipments to Mexico from 2013 to 2015 by 13% as a result of demands from automobile manufacturers, primarily exporting to the United States, and the recovery from the global recession, but revenue/ton dropped by 19% because of pricing pressure from Chinese competitors.
 Ternium's steel shipments to its southern region from 2013 to 2015 remained flat, but its price also dropped by 10% because of the pricing pressure resulting from steel overproduction.
 Ternium's steel shipment to other markets from 2013 to 2015 decreased by 18% because of huge competition from US Steel (NYSE: X), Arcelor Mittal (NYSE: MT), and Chinese producers.
 Also, steel prices dropped in Ternium's other markets by 11% primarily because of pricing pressure, as discussed earlier.
 Thus, Ternium is facing heavy competition and downward pricing pressure from steel overproduction around the world.

 Financial Analysis